 top of page

-God is neither male nor female
+What is God's Gender?
+God is neither male nor female (Genesis)

 What does it mean that Humans are in God's Image?